AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 define a single alias.
 Here we utilize this functionality by replacing the `Hom` and `compose` methods with their equivalent Unicode characters, `→` and `⋅` respectively.
-These aliases are also automatically available to definitions that inherit a doctrine that already has the alias defined.
+These aliases are also automatically available to definitions that inherit a theory that already has the alias defined.

 !!! note